top of page

 THE GOSPEL OF JOHN

-Having finished washing their feet, he asked (quoting from Phillip's translation): "Do you realize what I have just done to you?
-You call me 'teacher' and 'Lord' and your are quite right, for I am your teacher and your Lord.
+Having finished washing their feet, he asked (quoting from J.B.
+Phillip's translation): "Do you realize what I have just done to you?
+You call me 'teacher' and 'Lord' and you are quite right, for I am your teacher and your Lord.
 But if I, your teacher and Lord, have washed your feet, you must be ready to wash one another's feet.
 I have given you this example so that you may do as I have done.
 Believe me, the servant is not greater than his master and the messenger is not greater than the man who sent him.
 Once you have realized these things, you will find your happiness in doing them."

 JESUS' REUNION WITH HIS DISCIPLES